Back to Blogs

 Will organisations keep this dynamic going, even when there are more fish in the sea?

-Eventually, the market will turn, where there will be more candidates available to fill the available roles.
+Eventually, the market will turn, and there will be more candidates available to fill the available roles.
 Although this means more options for hiring managers, it doesn’t ease the process.

 The need for a recruiter’s skill and time-saving doesn’t go away when there are more candidates available in the market.
 In fact, there is now even more of a requirement for this if you want the job filled effectively and without hurting your brand.